SpaceCurve/arcadapt/quickstart.md

 1. Open this file in a compatible VMware player using the **File \> Open** menu.

+    **Note:** The SpaceCurve Quickstart VM is a 64-bit operating system.
+    VMware software might require changes to the BIOS/firmware settings of your computer to support this VM.
+If changes are necessary, VMware software will present steps you can follow to change the BIOS/firmware settings.

 2. Before starting the VM, restore the **Initial State** snapshot.

 3. Open **Settings** and ensure that Network Adapter is configured to